orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Versioning: My current thinking is that even though SemVer is widely adopted, the meaning of what is a major/minor/patch is a bit diluted.
+My thinking is that this is because there are multiple levels of arbitrariness to the version number.

 ---